 To ensure the safe and enjoyable use of the hot tub and sauna we ask you to read our safety policies below.
 Use of the spa will be on the understanding that you agree to these guidelines for yourself and all in your party.
 A copy of these guidelines can be found in your apartment/wagon and in the spa.

 We offer a cedar wood hot tub for 2 persons and a 2 person sauna (the water in the hot tub may look coloured and this is due to the tannins in the wood and is quite harmless!).
 Please do not exceed these numbers.
-During shared times please make sure you share with other guests and don’t hog the facilities for too long.
+During shared times please make sure you don’t hog the facilities for too long.

 Spa towels can be found in your apartments (the purple towels), please keep these for your personal use during your stay.

 Children must be supervised at all times by an adult.
-Please be aware that the spa door will be open during the day for guest use.
+Please be aware that the spa door will be open during the day and evening for guest use.

 Hot Tub Guidelines

 Please use the shower with soap and water before you use the hot tub.
 All make up and sun tan oil MUST be removed before use as this has a detrimental effect on the running of the hot tub.
 These substances will affect the cleanliness of the water and will upset the chemical balance and, if contaminated, the tub will need to be shut down, cleaned and drained.

 We advise that women who are pregnant and persons with heart disease, diabetes, low or high blood pressure, or any serious illness should consult their doctor before using the hot tub.
 If you are taking medication that can lower blood pressure or narcotics of any kind please do not use the facilities.